 PLC students are eligible for Maintenance Grants which are means tested.
-All new applications will be made ONLINE to SUSI (Student Universal Support Ireland), a unit of City of Dublin VEC, through www.studentfinance.ie.
+All new applications will be made ONLINE to SUSI (Student Universal Support Ireland).
 Students will have access to information about SUSI grants, BTEA and VTOS funding.
 Eligible students may be entitled to creche places.

 Our extensive Adult Education Programme has always attracted large numbers of adult students for night courses.
-In recent years there is an increasing number of mature students accessing our day courses also, particularly through the Vocational Training Opportunities Scheme (VTOS) and through the Back to Education Initiative.
-Further details of the courses available under this scheme are provided in the “Courses for Adults – VTOS” section of this Prospectus.
+In recent years there is an increasing number of mature students accessing our day courses also, particularly through the Vocational Training Opportunities Scheme (VTOS) and through the Back to Education Initiative (BTEI).
+Further details of the courses available under this scheme are provided on the VTOS page.
 Mature students are most welcome to apply for any course appropriate to their needs.
 If you need further assistance in helping to identify the course most suited to your needs, the Guidance Counsellor or VTOS Co-ordinator will be pleased to assist – just telephone for an appointment.

 Repeating may seem like the end of the world but the dedicated and hard-working teachers and staff at Plunket College make repeating less stressful.
 I'd recommend it to anyone.